atomist-skills/eslint-skill/README.md

 # Find Problems
 ESLint statically analyzes your code to quickly find problems.
 ESLint is built into most text editors and you can run ESLint as part of your continuous integration pipeline.
+This skill will run every time new commits are pushed to your repositories.

 # Fix Automatically
 Many problems ESLint finds can be automatically fixed.
 ESLint fixes are syntax-aware so you won't experience errors introduced by traditional find-and-replace algorithms.
+This skill can optionally fix linting errors via pull request or direct commits.

 <!---atomist-skill-long_description:end--->